 Graduate and professional student loans are the safest investment of all student loans with a significantly lower default rate of 6.4% (the overall rate is 18.4%).
 Though graduate and professional student loans comprise only 13% of all loans, 77% of the federal government’s net profit on student loans comes from graduate and professional student loans.

-Reunifying graduate and professional loan interest rates with undergraduate rates would result in thousands of dollars in savings over the life of a 10 year (120 month) loan.
-The chart below shows total 10 year loan costs at current and projected interest rates for direct unsubsidized federal loans disbursed in 2014-2015(2)
+Reunifying graduate and professional loan interest rates with undergraduate rates would result in thousands of dollars in savings over the life of a 10 year (120 months) loan.

-Click here for information on previous year interest rates and other types of loans.
+Visit Federal Student Aid for previous year interest rates and other types of loans for more information.

 International Student Visas